 Iconography

 Before the brand refresh, Early Warning was using a mismatched set of icons from various stock websites.
-With no standardized aesthetic for the icons, our materials appeared inconsistent, cluttered, and difficult to read.
-To solve this problem, I developed a custom icon style.
-This new icon library consisted of over 100 line icons, with clear guidelines for color, line weight, level of detail, sizing, and padding.
+With no standardized aesthetic, our materials appeared inconsistent and cluttered.

 Photography

-Early Warning was using grayscale stock imagery, typically with a red highlight or the shield symbol from the logo.
-This style appeared dated, harsh, and ominous—when our goal was to come across as innovative, approachable, and trustworthy.
-There was no budget for custom photography, so I created guidelines for sourcing and editing stock images, and compiled a library of over 50 images which I edited as necessary to achieve a cohesive aesthetic.
+There was no budget for custom photography, so I created guidelines for sourcing and editing stock images—and compiled a library of over 50 images which I edited to achieve a cohesive aesthetic.
 Bright, saturated photography is now used to represent how Early Warning's products positively impact the lives of real people.

 Some additional samples from the Early Warning stock photography library: